scala/docs.scala-lang/_tour/basics.md

 ## Traits

-Traits are types containing certain fields and methods.
-Multiple traits can be combined.
+Traits are abstract data types containing certain fields and methods.
+In Scala inheritance, a class can not only inherit from a super class, but also mix in one or more traits.

 You can define traits with the `trait` keyword: